Looking to publish in Journal of the Intensive Care Society? Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 The journal reports an average time to first decision of 46 days and an average time from acceptance to publication of 28 days.

-Reformat to Journal Of The Intensive Care Society using Livewrite PremiumIs a cover letter required?
+Reformat to Journal of the Intensive Care Society using Livewrite PremiumIs a cover letter required?

 A cover letter is expected to include any required disclosure information, particularly when third-party submission assistance is used; such assistance must be disclosed in the Acknowledgements section and accompanying cover letter, including the individual’s name, company, level of input, and funding source, and confirmation that all listed authors approved the submission and related statements.

-Reformat to Journal Of The Intensive Care Society using Livewrite PremiumWhat are the publication costs?
+Reformat to Journal of the Intensive Care Society using Livewrite PremiumWhat are the publication costs?

 There are no fees payable to submit or publish in the Journal of the Intensive Care Society.
 Optional open access publishing is available via the Sage Choice programme and Open Access agreements, where some authors may publish open access either discounted or free of charge depending on institutional agreements with Sage.

-Reformat to Journal Of The Intensive Care Society using Livewrite Premium
+Reformat to Journal of the Intensive Care Society using Livewrite Premium